Charles Bosanquet: Life

 He was born at Forest House, Essex, the second son of Samuel Bosanquet and Eleanor Hunter.
-He was educated at Newcome's School and then in Switzerland.
+He was educated at Newcome's School in Hackney, and then in Switzerland.

 Bosanquet went into trade as a West Indies merchant, initially with John Proctor Anderdon.
 They were joined by William Manning.
 He left the partnership in 1810.
 He served as sub-governor of the South Sea Company from 1808–38, and governor from 1838–50.
 From 1823–36 he was chairman of the exchequer bill office.
 He served as Justice of the Peace and Deputy Lieutenant for the county of Northumberland, and was High Sheriff of Northumberland in 1828.
 In 1819 he was lieutenant-colonel of light horse volunteers, later rising to colonel.
 He maintained a London residence at the Firs, Hampstead, and spent his later years at his estate of Rock Hall near Alnwick in Northumberland.
 He died there on 20 June 1850, and is buried in its church.